Abinashg04/myDemo/README.md

 # myDemo
-tjis is my demo project . i am using this for my practice purpose
+This is my demo project . i am using this for my practice purpose